rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    https://sourceforge.net/projects/digraph3

-2. By using a git client either, cloning from github --*mind the huge commit history*
+2. By using a git client either, cloning from github

 .. code-block:: bash